Third Canadian detained in China amid Huawei dispute

 Bob Rae, Canada’s special envoy to Myanmar and a former Liberal Party leader, tweeted on Wednesday that “there are no coincidences” and said the detentions look “too much like hostage taking.”

-An official at the Chinese embassy in Ottawa said the embassy had no information to release on the issue.
+An official at the Chinese Embassy in Ottawa said the embassy had no information to release on the issue.

 Meng is accused by the United States of misleading multinational banks about Iran-linked transactions, putting the banks at risk of violating U.S. sanctions.
 She was released on bail in Vancouver, where she owns two homes, while waiting to learn if she will be extradited to the United States.
 She is due in court on Feb.
 6.